wgsl-tooling-wg/wesl-spec/Designing.md

 ### Syntax from Rust and TypeScript?
 Avoid trying to imitate a TypeScript or Rust language feature syntactically unless it can fully match the source language semantics.
-If it *looks just like* a Rust or TypeScript feature, programmers will expect it *work like* the source language.
+If it *looks just like* a Rust or TypeScript feature, programmers will expect it to *work like* the source language.

 But fully matching the source language will often be impossible